First-Time Buyer Programs

 What documents do you need to get pre-approved?

 Getting pre-qualified with Luminate is quick, easy, and free.
-All of this can be submitted online or over the phone, with most pre-qualifications completed in just a day or two.
+All of this can be submitted online or over the phone, with most pre-approved completed in just a day or two.
 Here’s what we’ll ask for:

 A black heart icon on a white background.